 Next, the GridFTP goodput for a different bottleneck link bandwidth B is shown in Fig. 5.
+In this figure, the TCP socket buffer size W is set to 1 [Mbyte].
 For comparison purposes, the GridFTP goodput with a single TCP connection is also included in the figure, showing poor performance when the bottleneck link bandwidth is large.
-This figure indicates that the bottleneck link bandwidth can be almost fully utilized by using our automatic parameter configuration mechanism.
+This figure indicates that the bottleneck link bandwidth can be almost fully utilized by using the automatic parameter configuration mechanism.
 However, utilization of the bottleneck link is slightly degraded as the bottleneck link bandwidth becomes large.
 This is because TCP connections take time to fully utilize the bottleneck link bandwidth when the link bandwidth is large.
 Consequently, the automatic parameter configuration mechanism takes time to find the optimal number of TCP connections, leading less GridFTP goodput.